 Community meetings, such as those suggested here, should not be one-off events, but build on from a strategy of ongoing engagement through a variety of formats and channels, such as those suggested above.
 When thinking particularly about learning with digital technologies and the need to build and maintain support from your community, consider these opportunities for ongoing communication:

-- The induction process for whānau and their learners new to your school or kura
+- The induction process for whānau and learners new to your school or kura

-- As you explore greater collaborative teaching and learning practices
+- As you explore collaborative teaching and learning practices

 - As you move towards Innovative Learning Environments